 The situation and the policies outlined here are subject to change, so please return to this page for updates.
-Students were given detailed information and instructions in their correspondence with Middlebury prior to departure and upon arrival in the United Kingdom.
+Students are given detailed information and instructions in their correspondence with Middlebury prior to departure and upon arrival in the United Kingdom.

 Current Situation in the United Kingdom